Restoring Dignity in Our Patients

 We know we have the means to end this needless suffering – a surgery that takes as little as 45 minutes – and it starts with the compassion and generosity of people who ensure we can reach some of the world's most marginalized people with life-changing surgical care.

-Q: How is poverty more than just a lack of financial resources?
+Poverty is more than just a lack of financial resources.

-Being born with a cleft is its own form of poverty.
+Being born with a cleft in a place where surgery is inaccessible or unavailable can be seen as its own form of poverty.
 You are denied the same opportunities afforded to others in your community, whether that’s based on social stigma or deep-rooted superstitions.
 The reality is that you can’t interact with people who refuse to interact with you.
 That’s where poverty goes from being just a lack of money to a lack of opportunity, a lack of choice and a lack of knowledge.
 What if you never knew a cleft condition could be fixed, or even how to access basic health care?
 In those cases, there aren't decisions to be made at all.

-Of course, money is an obvious factor.
+Of course, money is still an obvious factor.
 For example, you may learn that a medical mission is coming to the nearest city, but have to drain your family’s resources just to make the bus trip.
-Now the decision becomes, ‘Do I get free surgery or do we not eat today?’
+Now the decision becomes, “Do I feed my family today, or do I take my child to receive free surgery?”
 This is a choice no one should have to make.

 Imagine living a life like Virgilio, who feared torment and ridicule so much that he rarely ventured outside of his family’s house in Mexico until he received surgery at age 20, or Efren, who was called “bungi,” a derogatory name for cleft in the Philippines.
 His real name was ignored and he became identified solely by his cleft condition.
 Imagine being defined by what brings you the most suffering in life.